Skip to site menu

 Multifocal IOL Cost

 Multifocal IOLs cost more than traditional monofocal intraocular lenses.
-Medicare, supplemental insurance policies for people covered by Medicare, and private health or vision insurance typically will not cover the additional cost of these premium IOLs, compared to the cost of standard monofocal lenses traditionally used in cataract surgery.
+Medicare, supplemental insurance policies for people covered by Medicare, and private health or vision insurance typically will not cover the additional cost of these premium IOLs, compared to the cost of standard monofocal lenses used in cataract surgery.

-If you choose to upgrade to a multifocal IOL as part of your cataract surgery, you usually will be required to pay "out-of-pocket" the difference in cost between the multifocal IOL and the allowance your insurance company provides for a conventional monofocal IOL.
+If you choose to upgrade to a multifocal IOL as part of your cataract surgery, usually you will be required to pay "out-of-pocket" the difference in cost between the multifocal IOL and the allowance your insurance company provides for a conventional monofocal IOL.

-Prior to proceeding with cataract surgery, be sure to ask your cataract surgeon and your health insurance representative to thoroughly explain all fees and charges for your procedure, the coverage provided by your policy, and any applicable out-of-pocket expenses.
+Prior to proceeding with cataract surgery, be sure to ask your cataract surgeon and your health insurance representative to thoroughly explain all fees and charges for your procedure, the coverage provided by your policy and any applicable out-of-pocket expenses.

-You can lower your out-of-pocket costs to upgrade to multifocal IOLs by setting up a Health Savings Account (HSA) at your bank or contributing to flexible health benefits program at work.
-Many refractive surgeons also offer financing programs that allow you to pay over time at attractive interest rates or interest-free over a limited time frame.
+You can lower your out-of-pocket costs to upgrade to multifocal IOLs by setting up a Health Savings Account (HSA) at your bank or contributing to a flexible health benefits program at work.

 Contact Us | Site Map | About Us | Terms of Use | Privacy Statement